-&lt;sup>133Cf.
-Doc.
-A/14 (7 April 1992).
-Switzerland recognised the next day, cf. Doc.
-CH/29.
-Finland recognised following recognition by the EC-countries and the US, cf. Doc.
-FIN/28 recognised the Republic of Bosnia and Herzegovina."
+Sweden announced that it had supported a unanimous United Nations General Assembly Resolution to elect Croatia, Bosnia and Herzegovina and Slovenia as members of the UN.
+To this was added that "[i]n accordance with Swedish practice this means that Sweden has also recognised the Republic of Bosnia and Herzegovina."
 Such implicit recognition is remarkable, since both Croatia and Slovenia had been (explicitly) recognised by Sweden four months earlier.
-However, one year later the same thing happened with regard to the recognition by Sweden of "The Former Yugoslav Republic of Macedonia".
-137
+One year later Sweden chose the same approach with regard to the implicit recognition of "The Former Yugoslav Republic of Macedonia".
+136